Loading...

 In this section you will learn how to customize your customer portal

 In Jet Admin, you can customize the appearance of your Portal for better usability.
-Let's start with the Units
+Let's start with the Units table.

 Let's disable unnecessary columns and rearrange the order.